Neel-Bhosale/Parkinsons-Disease-Detection/README.md

 This is the task 2 assigned by the intern Academy.

-In this project, I have use xgboost classifier and logistic regression to get the accuracy score.
+In this project, I have used xgboost classifier and logistic regression to get the accuracy score.